|Title:||Buck Mickel Chair and Professor

 Kostova completed her Ph.D. degree in 1996.
 Her dissertation, "Success of the transnational transfer of organizational practices within multinational companies," was awarded the Barry Richman Best Dissertation Award of the International Management Division of the Academy of Management and the Richard Farmer Best Dissertation Award of the Academy of International Business.

-Kostova has taught international management in the International MBA and Professional MBA programs at the Moore School, the International MBA European Program jointly run by the Moore School and Wirtschaftsuniversität Wien (Vienna, Austria), and the Executive International MBA program jointly run with Tech de Monterey, Guadalajara, Mexico.
+Kostova has taught various international management courses in graduate programs at USC and other universities around the world, and is the recipient of many teaching awards.
 She also teaches in the Faculty Development in International Business Program at the Moore School, where she helps colleagues from other business schools develop their international management courses.
-She is a regular guest professor in the summer program of the Chinese University of Hong Kong and is actively involved in the executive programs offered by the Daniel-Mickel Center at USC and some other schools.
+She is a regular guest professor in the summer program of the Chinese University of Hong Kong and is actively involved in the executive programs offered by the Executive Education Center at USC and some other schools.

-Her areas of specialization include international management, macro-organizational behavior and organization theory.
+Dr. Kostova’s areas of specialization include international management, macro-organizational behavior and organization theory.
 More specifically, she studies institutional and cultural embeddedness of multinational corporations (MNC), cross-border transfer of management practices within MNCs, knowledge management, organizational legitimacy and social capital as a source of competitive advantage in MNCs.
-She has also done research on organization-based self-esteem, psychological ownership, dual identification and extra-role behavior in organizations.
+She has also done research on organization-based self-esteem, psychological ownership, multiculturalism, dual identification, and extra-role behavior in organizations.
 Her recent work is on comparative corporate governance and agency theory in MNCs and the impact of different forms of ownership (e.g., family firms, state owned enterprises, emerging market MNCs) on firm strategy and management.

 - Ph.D., University of Minnesota